heikkito123/portfolio/invoice_processing/README.md

 This project automates downloading and processing invoice data into a cleaned, project-tagged excel report.
 It solved a small company problem of not having a full project management system and interface between different components.
 Invoicing still required manual handling after the script spat out the resulting excel-files, but the finished script reduced hours upon hours of manual invoice handling, reduced invoice error rates and return rates to essentially my own typos in the sent invoices.
+V0.2 -> migrate external excel files into a database and refine sript for robustness and error handling.

 ## DISCLAIMER
 - Sample outputfiles are as of 18.8.2025 generated for portfolio display purposes